About CRC Errors

 - In the Unzip dialog, select a target folder and click Unzip

-- WinZip will extract any undamaged files to the selected folder; for any damaged files, WinZip will display a CRC Error message.
-For each such file, before clicking OK in the error message window, use Windows Explorer to open the target folder and look for the file; some portion of it will probably already have been extracted.
-Copy the partial file to another folder and then click OK in the WinZip error message window.
-This will erase the partially extracted file from the target folder, leaving intact the copy of the file you made in the other folder.
+WinZip will extract any undamaged files to the target folder.
+Each time WinZip encounters a damaged file, it will display a CRC Error message.
+Before clicking OK in the error message, open the target folder and look for the file; some portion of it will probably already have been extracted.
+You can copy the partially extracted file to another folder and then click OK in the WinZip error dialog.
+When you click OK, the partially extracted file will be deleted from the target folder, but the copy of the file you made in the other folder will still be there.

-Whether or not a damaged file partially recovered using this procedure will be useful depends on the nature of the file, what kind of damage there is, how much of the file was recovered successfully, and what kind of program(s) use the file.
+Whether or not these partially recovered files will be useful depends on the nature of the file, what kind of damage there is, how much of the file was recovered successfully, and what kind of program(s) use the file.
 In some cases, a partial file is of no use at all; in some cases, loading a partial file into your application program and re-saving it will completely restore the data.
 In other (perhaps most) cases, the result will lie somewhere between these two extremes--some of the data will be recovered, and some will be lost.